uscensusbureau/accelerate/pages/landing.md

         <div class="card">
           <img src="{{site.baseurl}}/assets/img/graphics/partner-with-us.svg" />
           <h3>Partner With Us</h3>
           <p>Are you looking for a tangible way to make a large-scale impact within a community you care about?
-We work with the entertainment, media and creative industries to introduce the importance of the 2020 Census into pop culture.</p>
+We work with the entertainment, media, and creative industries to introduce the importance of the 2020 Census into pop culture.</p>
         </div>
         <div class="button-wrapper">
           <div class="button-bg yellow"></div>